Multiorders in amenable group actions: Multiorder and orbit equivalence to an action of the integers

 \begin{cor} {\rm(Theorem \ref{exi})} On each countable amenable group there exists a multiorder $(\tilde{\O},\nu,G)$ of entropy zero. \end{cor} \begin{proof} Apply Corollary \ref{33} to a free zero entropy action of $G$ (for the existence of such an action see e.g. \cite[Thoerem 6.1]{DHZ}). \end{proof}

 \begin{proof}[Proof of Theorem \ref{oetomo}]By \eqref{bibi}, and since both actions are free, the bijections $\mathsf{bi}_x$ are anchored for $\mu$-almost all $x\in X$.
 The only thing requiring a proof is the equivariance of the map $x\mapsto\mathsf{bi}_x$.
-We need to show, for $\mu$-almost every $x\in X$, the equality
+We need to show that, for every $g\in G$ and $i\in\Z$ and for $\mu$-almost every $x\in X$, the following equality holds: